mysterious-coding/base_entranced/README.md

 `autorespawn 0` = item will not automatically respawn when return timer expires.
 Must be targeted again (e.g., by a hack) to respawn.

-`autorespawn 1` = item will automatically respawn when return timer expires (default)
+`autorespawn 1` = item will automatically respawn when return timer expires (default/basejka)

-`respawntime <#>` = item will take this many milliseconds to return after dropped and untouched (defaults to 20000, which is the JK3 default).
+`respawntime <#>` = item will take this many milliseconds to return after dropped and untouched (defaults to 20000, which is the basejka setting).
 Use `respawntime -1` to make the item never return.

-`hideIconWhileCarried 0` = item's radar icon will be shown normally (default)
+`hideIconWhileCarried 0` = item's radar icon will be shown normally (default/basejka)

 `hideIconWhileCarried 1` = item's radar icon will be hidden while item is carried, and will reappear when dropped

+`removeFromOwnerOnUse 0` = player holding item will continue to hold item after using it

+`removeFromOwnerOnUse 1` = player holding item will lose posessesion of item upon using it (default/basjeka)

+`removeFromGameOnuse 0` = item entity will remain in existence after using it

+`removeFromGameOnUse 1` = item entity will be completely deleted from the game world upon using it (default/basejka)

+`despawnOnUse 0` = item will not undergo any special "despawning" upon use (default/basejka)

+`despawnOnUse 1` = item will be "despawned" (made invisible, untouchable, and hidden from radar) upon use.

+An example use of the "`onUse`" keys could be to allow an item to respawn and be used multiple times, using a combination of `removeFromOwnerOnUse 1`, `removeFromGameOnUse 0`, and `despawnOnUse 1`.

 Mapmakers are advised to include the new `healingteam` key to healable `func_breakable`s.
 Because this key is missing from basejka, if the server is using custom team/class overrides, both teams are able to heal `func_breakable`s.
 For example, `healingteam 2` ensures only defense will be able to heal it. base_entranced includes hardcoded overrides for Hoth, Desert and Nar Shaddaa, which is why this bug is not noticeable there.